 we sampled ponds for rare amphibians like the striped newt and gopher

-University of Central Florida over the last couple of years to documents
+University of Central Florida (UCF) to document the impacts of vehicular

 like the Florida black bear.

 collecting DNA samples of aquatic salamanders.
 When the DNA is

 sequenced, it could reveal new cryptic species.
 In the past, DNA

 samples of indigo snakes from specimens that we collected helped

 biologists in the description of a new species, the Gulf Coast indigo